BloomTech-Labs/Job-Funnel-ds-API/README.md

 	- One of the primary value points of the project, the hireability score is a value that assesses how relevant a job is to Lambda graduates, based on a classification model trained on historical grads (and what jobs they found).
 	- If you can't get data from Lambda, might want to scrape LinkedIn for people associated with Lambda School, and what jobs they have.
 - Add tests
-	- There's not currently any test coverage.
+	- There's not currently any code coverage.
+This is barely covered in DS currriculum so if you do something please leave docs to help future teams get up to speed.

-### 3.3.
-Minor Fixes

-- The `quickhire-api-dev` CodePipeline does not automatically pull changes from GitHub.
-You have to manually release changes.

 ## Getting Started